A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]: Revisiting the ALMA data and constraining the electron density

 \section{Revisiting the ALMA data and constraining the electron density}

-The initial investigation of GHZ2 at sub-mm wavelengths with ALMA only revealed a tentative line\cite{Bakx2023}, which in hindsight was not at the true redshift of the source.
-In this work, we use this deep ALMA data to look for the $\rm [OIII]_{88\mu m}$ emission with the updated redshift information.
-We investigate the 254.35\,GHz region at the position of GHZ2, and find a tentative $3\sigma$ emission using a single Gaussian fit at the extracted spectrum.
-If true, this feature provides an order-of-magnitude improvement in the accuracy of the spectroscopic redshift of $z_{\rm[OIII]88\mu m}=12.339\pm0.002$, in good agreement with the MIRI and NIRSpec-based redshift.
-Nevertheless, due to the low significance of this detection, here we adopt the previously reported\cite{Bakx2023} upper limit of $1.8\times10^{-19}\rm\,erg\,s^{-1}\,cm^{-2}$ (inferred assuming a line-width of 100\,km/s).
-This implies a [OIII]5007\AA-to-[OIII]88$\mu$m line ratio above $26$ ($\log(\rm[OIII]_{5007A}/[OIII]_{88\mu m})>1.4$), which is used in Figure \ref{fig:ALMA_constraints} to obtain a strong lower limit on the electron density of $n_e>250\,\rm cm^{-3}$ (or above $1,000\,\rm cm^{-3}$ at $T_e=10,000\,$K).
-This is consistent with the picture of higher electron densities at high redshifts, as shown in Figure \ref{fig:ne_redshift}.
+The initial investigation of GHZ2/GLASS-z12 at sub-mm wavelengths with ALMA only revealed a tentative line\cite{Bakx2023} at $258.7\,\rm GHz$, claimed to be [OIII]88$\mu$m at $z=12.117$.
+This is inconsistent with the MIRI and NIRSpec spectroscopic redshift, implying that the line was not real or, at least, not associated with GHZ2.
+With the updated redshift information, we visually inspect the 254.35\,GHz region and fit the extracted spectrum using a single Gaussian function, centered at the peak channel.
+The best-fit implies a line flux of $\sim2.5\times10^{-19}\rm\,erg/s/cm^{-2}$ with $\rm FWHM\approx200\,\rm km\,s^{-1}$, which is consistent with the previously reported\cite{Bakx2023,Popping2023} upper limit, after taking into account the different line-widths (originally adopted to be $\approx100\,\rm km\,s^{-1}$ in the previous ALMA analysis\cite{Bakx2023}).
+Given the low statistical significance ($\sim3\sigma$) of this measurement, to be conservative, we treat it here only as an upper limit.
+This implies a [OIII]5007\AA-to-[OIII]88$\mu$m line ratio above $19$ (or $\log(\rm[OIII]_{5007A}/[OIII]_{88\mu m})\gtrsim1.3$) and is used in Fig. \ref{fig:ALMA_constraints} to obtain a conservative lower limit on the electron density of $n_e>100\,\rm cm^{-3}$, which varies as a function of electron temperature.
+Assuming the typical value of $T_e=10,000\,$K, the current constraints imply an extreme $n_e$ value above $1,000\,\rm cm^{-3}$.
+This is consistent with the picture of higher electron densities at high redshifts, as shown in Extended Data Fig. \ref{fig:ne_redshift}.

-High electron densities would naturally explain other non-detections of the [OIII]88$\mu$m line at $z>10$\cite{yoon2023} given its relatively low critical density of\cite{Osterbrock2006} $n_c\approx5\times10^2\,\rm cm^{-3}$.
+High electron densities would naturally explain other non-detections of the [OIII]88$\mu$m line\cite{yoon2023} at $z>10$ given its relatively low critical density of\cite{Osterbrock2006} $n_c\approx5\times10^2\,\rm cm^{-3}$.
 Above this value, collisional deexcitation plays a significant role in gas cooling, diminishing the line luminosity produced by radiative cooling that is more efficient in the low density regime.
 Hence, future ALMA follow-up may be more successful by targeting the [OIII]52$\mu$m line thanks to its higher critical density of $n_c\approx3\times10^3\,\rm cm^{-3}$.\\